adtzlr/felupe/docs/howto/meshgen.rst

 ..  image:: images/cube.png
     :width: 400px

-For circles, there is :class:`fem.Circle` for the creation of a quad-mesh for a circle.
+For circles, there is :class:`~felupe.Circle` for the creation of a quad-mesh for a circle.

 ..  code-block:: python